Top laptop and 2-in-1s for photo editing, Photoshop

 This is a common question and one surrounded by confusion and misinformation.
 In short, the answer is no. Discrete, or dedicated, GPUs are more important for gaming and 3D rendering and intensive video editing than they are for digital art and photo editing.
 They will give you a performance boost in Photoshop, but are not required.

 Photoshop doesn’t access the regular GPU that much–it’s there for certain functions, including blurs and image rotation.
-If you do want the discrete GPU, preferably use an NVIDIA with 2 GB memory.
+If you do want the discrete GPU, preferably use an NVIDIA with 2 GB or more memory.

 There are many great laptops for photo editing and creating art in Photoshop.
 Here are our favorites in 2016-2017:

 MacBook Pro Retina

 Many creatives opt for Macs.
 Using Photoshop on a Mac is not any different than using it on a PC.
 A long time ago, it was, and, largely from tradition, graphic designers have largely stuck to Macs.
 Also, the MacBook Pro is color-managed.
-There’s a 13 and 15 inch option and integrated graphics.
-It covers about 99% of sRGB and 88% of Adobe RGB.
+There’s a 13- and 1- inch option, and integrated graphics.
+The MPB covers about 99% of sRGB and 88% of Adobe RGB.
 With its beautiful display and powerful processor, it’s a top laptop for Photoshop.

 Dell XPS 15 Touch

 The Dell XPS Touch and non-Touch are also top choices.
 It has over 100% of both Adobe RGB and sRGB.
 It also has discrete NVIDIA graphics.
 The highest end has a 4k touch IPS display (3840 x 2160), 3 million more pixels than the Macbook Pro.
-Spec-wise, this Dell is is equal to or even better for photo editing than the MacBook Pro.
+Spec-wise, this Dell laptop is is equal to or even better for photo editing than the MacBook Pro.

 ASUS ZenBook Pro UX501VW